-Name, Number and Location Number and Type of Units Note for FY 2020 Plan Development Activities Demolition/ Disposition Activities Designated Housing Activities Conversion Activities Homeownership Activities connection with mixed-finance development.
-Additional disposition applications and conveyances to RD and/or PHA whollyowned subsidiary and/or private entities. offices, community and supportive services offices and/or open space.
-Falls Ridge PA002130 135 LIHTC Rental Units Development partner for vacant land.
+Name, Number and Location Number and Type of Units Note for FY 2021 Plan Development Activities Demolition/ Disposition Activities Designated Housing Activities Conversion Activities Homeownership Activities Fairhill Apartments PA002055 264 Family Possible candidate for modernization, rehabilitation with capital funds, bond proceeds, MTW, program incomes, private funds with RAD and/or LIHTC Application.
+Possible acquisition of adjacent land for development purposes.
+Possible demolition in connection with modernization and revitalization, and possible disposition in connection with mixed- finance development.
+Additional disposition applications and conveyances to PRA and/or PHA wholly- owned subsidiary and/or private entities.
+Possible early relocation in connection with RAD conversion.
+Possible conversion of units/parcels for residential unit reconfiguration and commercial, economic development, management offices, community and supportive services offices and/or open space.
+Falls Ridge Development partner for vacant land.
 Possible disposition of vacant land Francisville 45 Acquisition, new development and rehabilitation of housing stock along with neighborhood revitalization efforts.
-May be developed by PHA or alternative financing services by a CDC, non-profit, or forprofit organization.
-May use ACCs and/or Capital Funds to develop units.
-Possible demolition in connection with modernization and revitalization, and possible disposition in connection with mixed-finance development.
-Additional disposition applications and conveyances to RDA and/or PHA whollyowned subsidiary and/or private entities. requesting Elderly or Disabled Only Designation Plan Possible conversion of units/parcels for residential unit reconfiguration and commercial, economic development, management offices, community and supportive services offices and/or open space.
+May be developed by PHA or alternative financing services by a CDC, non-profit, or Possible demolition in connection with modernization and revitalization, and possible disposition in connection with mixed- finance development.
+Additional disposition applications and conveyances to PRA and/or PHA wholly- owned subsidiary and/or private entities.
+May be requesting Elderly or Disabled Only Designation Plan and supportive services offices and/or open space.
 Possible homeownership component, subject to Section 32 of the USHA of 1937 will include lease to purchase conventional sale and Housing Choice vouchers.
-Germantown House PA002152 Planned renovation and leasing of adult care space.
-Potential for refinancing, re- syndication, change of entity ownership related to end 133 Elderly Units Possible conversion of units/parcels for residential unit reconfiguration and commercial, economic development, management offices, community and supportive services offices and/or open space.
+Germantown House PA002152 133 Units Planned renovation and leasing of adult care space.
+Potential for refinancing, re- syndication, change of entity ownership related to end of initial 133 Elderly Units Possible conversion of units/parcels for residential unit reconfiguration and commercial, economic development, management offices, community and supportive services offices and/or open space.